IBMMQAutomation/mq-pipeline/README.md

   ```

 - Apply Tekton pipeline and tasks to build and push custom image
-  - Note: You can easily add scan task to scan base image before pushing the base image to your nexus/private registry
+  - Note: In this demo, we will build and push an image to openshift registry however you can add scan and push to your private registry to your tekton tasks and pipeline
     ```
     cd base-iamge
     oc apply -f tekton/pipeline